SYNOPSIS

 DEVELOPING THE FILM

-John started meeting with, and getting to know, Niall, Marcus and Veda.
+In 2020, John started meeting with, and getting to know, Niall, Marcus and Veda.
 The more that he learned about the making of the play and songs, the more obvious it was to him that any adaptation would have to include as much backstory as story.

-MAKING THE FILM
+STARTING THE FILM

 The shoot was cross-cultural in many ways: bigger budget filmmaking meeting indie filmmaking; film culture meeting theatre culture; neurodiverse culture meeting neurotypical culture.
 It was one of the best experiences that almost every member of the cast and crew had ever had … except for John.
 After one day, the film was already behind schedule.
 After six days, the film was already over budget.
 After wrap, John and his editor started working away, and they realized that they didn’t have enough footage to make a movie.

-In December 2022, John started pitching the project to more funders, and he held the entire cast for one week in May 2023, the only window that year when all of them were available at the same time.
+In December 2022, John started pitching the project to more funders, and he held the entire cast for one week.

 In January 2023, Sarah gave birth to her and John’s son, Silas.